 We grow our business by attracting new riders to our platform (i.e., unique users taking their first ride with Swvl) and increasing their usage of our platform over time.
 As a result, the number of riders on our platform and their utilization of our offerings are the key drivers of our B2C business.
 Our ability to cost-effectively attract new riders and retain and increase the use of our platform by existing riders is critical to scaling our business.
-More riders accessing offerings on our platform through product innovation, improved user experience, and additional offerings.
+More riders accessing offerings on our platform and greater utilization drive increased revenue and profitability.
+We seek to increase both the number of riders on our platform and the usage of our platform through product innovation, improved user experience, and additional offerings.
 While we anticipate this increasing level of investment will drive growth through word-of-mouth referrals, we also continue to invest in brand and growth marketing, as well as the use of paid marketing initiatives, rider and driver incentives and marketing partnerships with third parties in an effort to attract new riders to our platform and to enhance rider Utilization (calculated as Total Bookings divided by Total Available Seats, over the period of measurement).
 New riders in each of fiscal year 2019, fiscal year 2020, the fiscal year 2021 and as of the six months ended June 30, 2022 accounted for approximately 18.2%, 15.5%, 18.2% and 13.1% of our Total Ticket Fares, respectively.
 Once riders start using Swvl, we seek to provide a quality experience and a diverse offering of routes and products to accommodate different transportation use cases in order to retain riders and encourage repeat usage.
-Our efforts have resulted in Total Ticket Fares generated by a cohort of users in their 12th month of activity against the Total Ticket Fares generated by a cohort of users in their 12th month of activity against the Total Ticket Fares generated by a cohort of users in their 12th month of activity against the Total Ticket Fares generated by a cohort of users in their 12th month of activity against the Total Ticket Fares generated by a cohort of users in their 12th month of activity against the Total Ticket Fares generated by a cohort of users
+Our efforts have resulted in Total Ticket Fares retention by comparing the Total Ticket Fares generated by a cohort of users in their 12th month of activity against the Total Ticket Fares generated by such cohort in their first month of activity.
+As discussed below, we also intend to expand into new geographical markets, which we believe will also increase the number of riders.